korewatori/torrent-parser/README.md

                         Sort the file list by size (smallest first) -l, --sort-by-largest
-                        Sort the file list by size (largest first) -b, --show-in-bytes   Show file sizes in bytes rather than in a human readable way --no-file-size        Do not show file sizes in the file list, show purely files
+                        Sort the file list by size (largest first) -b, --show-in-bytes   Show file sizes in bytes --no-file-size        Do not show file sizes in the file list
 ```

 ## Examples